-Lemma 2 shows that at the equilibrium, the non-cooperative APs will always transmit at the maximum power level.
+As shown in Lemma 2, at the equilibrium, the noncooperative APs will always transmit at the maximum power level.
 This seem to be the best choice for each one of the APs.
 However, it is usually not a favorable strategy from a social-welfare point of view.
-The price of anarchy is owing to the non-cooperative nature.
 To bridge the performance gap, we propose a linear pricing scheme to combat with the selfish behaviors, i.e., the players are forced to pay a tax proportional to the utilized resources.
 For example, we could impose a price to all selfish APs for the power they utilize.
 Hence for each AP, the utility function becomes where λ_p^i represents the power utilization price specific for the i-th AP and p_i is its transmission power.
 Therefore, the more power AP uses, the more tax it has to pay.
 By imposing power prices properly, a more desirable equilibrium may be induced, from a social-welfare point of view.
 We define the corresponding game as a Non-cooperative Throughput Maximization Game with Pricing (NTMGP).

-$$U_i = R_i^(\gamma_i) - \lambda_p^i p_i \tag{28}$$
+$$U_i = R_i^(\gamma_i) - \lambda_p^i p_i \tag{18}$$

 Let us first investigate the impact of prices on the behaviors of players.
-If $\lambda_p^i = 0$, where no price is imposed, the i-th AP will transmit at the the maximum power and causes extra interference to other APs.
+If $\lambda_p^i = 0$, where no price is imposed, the ith AP will transmit at the the maximum power and causes extra interference to other APs.
 However, if we impose an unbearably high price, say $\lambda_i^p = \infty$, the AP would rather not to transmit at all.
 Based on these observations, we propose a heuristic linear pricing scheme to improve the overall throughput in non-cooperative wireless mesh access networks.